UTN-FRC-TUP-JAVA-1/L3-U3-example-design-patterns/template-method/README.md

 the template method fixes their ordering, but it lets Application and Document subclasses vary those steps to suit their needs.

+## Applicability
+The Template Method pattern should be used
+* to implement the invariant parts of an algorithm once and leave it up to subclasses to implement the behavior that can vary.
+* when common behavior among subclasses should be factored and localized in a common class to avoid code duplication.
+This is a good example of "refactoring to generalize" as described by Opdyke and Johnson.
+You first identify the differences in the existing code and then separate the differences into new operations.
+Finally, you replace the differing code with a template method that calls one of these new operations.
+* to control subclasses extensions.
+You can define a template method that calls "hook" operations (see Consequences) at specific points, thereby permitting extensions only at those points.

 ## Structure

 ![](docs/_images/img_1.png)